 27. Check Flight Status

-If you need to check the status of a flight, you can do so easily on Google.
-Simply type in the airline and flight number into the search bar, and Google will show you up-to-date information on the flight’s status.
+Type the airline and flight number in the search bar, and Google will show you up-to-date information on the flight’s status.
 This is a quick and easy way to stay informed about your travel plans.

 28. Locate Yourself

-There are several ways to find your location.
-While you can open Google Maps and click on the live location button to find out where you are right now, you can also get your exact location right from the Google search box.
-Simply search for ‘where am I‘ and Google with return with your live location on the map, the name of the place, and its ZIP code.
+While you can open Google Maps and click on the live location button to find out where you are right now, you can also get your exact location from the Google search box.
+Simply search for ‘where am I‘ and Google will return with your live location on the map, the name of the place, and its ZIP code.

 29. Find Nutrition Facts